 Getting together a deposit is seen as perhaps the biggest challenge when it comes to getting into the housing market.
 The more house prices increase, the larger the deposit needed.
 With wages remaining stagnant and cost of living increasing, saving money has become that much harder.
 While many renters move in with their folks in order to get a leg up, that isn’t an option for everyone.

 The trouble is catchphrases such as ‘Generation Rent’ and ‘Housing Affordability Crisis’ have convinced many that they’re down and out for the count.
 The assumption that they can’t buy a home has stopped them from taking measure of their opposition, doing the research to see if the fight is truly as one-sided as they think.

 So let’s throw our own punch and bust the myth of home deposits.
 Let’s investigate much we actually need to save for a $400,000 new home.

-The average minimum deposit you need to have available is only 5%.
-According to Clarity Home Loans Managing Director Mark Edlund, a surprising number of young people assume the deposit is up to 20%.
-On a $400,000 property that means a deposit of $20,000 not $80,000.
+According to Clarity Home Loans Managing Director Mark Edlund, a surprising number of young people assume they need a 20% deposit.
+In fact, the average minimum deposit you need to have available is only 5%.
 The need for just a 5% deposit has been the case for the past 30 years.
 Despite the often quoted “you need 20%” there are many financially secure people today who would not be in the position they are now if they didn’t back themselves with 5% deposit years ago.

 All the little ‘hidden costs’

 There are a number of hidden costs to buying a home.
-Thankfully, many of them can be built into your loan.
 Building reports (not applicable for a new home), legal, government and lender fees that need to be paid upfront cost approximately $3,500.